- Who We Are

 Asset allocation does not ensure a profit or protect against a loss.

-The Standard & Poor’s 500 Index is a capitalization weighted index of 500 stocks designed to measure performance of the broad domestic economy through changes in the aggregate market value of 500 stocks representing all major industries.
-S&P 500 is an unmanaged index which cannot be invested into directly.
+The Standard & Poor’s 500 Index is a capitalization-weighted index of 500 stocks designed to measure the performance of the broad domestic economy through changes in the aggregate market value of 500 stocks representing all major industries.
+S&P 500 is an unmanaged index that cannot be invested into directly.
 Past performance is no guarantee of future results.

 Investing involves risk including loss of principal.